au-ts/sddf/examples/echo_server/README.md

 ## Benchmarking

 In order to run the benchmarks, set `MICROKIT_CONFIG=benchmark`.
+Currently only Aarch64 boards have support for collecting of benchmarking data.
 The system has been designed to interact with [ipbench](https://sourceforge.net/projects/ipbench/) to take measurements.